Self-Sovereign Identity and eIDAS 2.0: An Analysis of Control, Privacy, and Legal Implications: Conclusion

 We conducted an in-depth study of the eIDAS regulation and comprehensively analyzed the SSI principles in the literature.
 The study focuses on the evaluation of SSI and blockchain technologies with respect to the GDPR, eIDAS 2.0 and its ARF.
 In addition, we present a use case for complying with both the SSI and eIDAS principles, as well as exhaustive details on how each SSI property can be preserved without violating eIDAS 2.0 or the GDPR.

-eIDAS 2.0 falls short of its portrayal as a regulation that would enable broad recognition and adoption of truly impactful SSI deployments, contrary to the expectations of many researchers.
+In summary, eIDAS 2.0 incorporates attribute-based credentials--- largely compatible with SSI concepts---within a structured framework, centered on government-issued PIDs, EUDI Wallets/WUA providers.
+It further encourages the use of certain PETs, while leaving their adoption to providers discretion.
+As a result, assessing compatibility with SSI becomes more nuanced: each SSI property finds partial alignment within the framework, yet specific design and regulatory choices may limit full conformity.
 However, it does open the possibility for practical integration, beginning with the legal recognition of DLTs, which were previously not accepted for authoritative records.
-Which emphasize that researchers should focus on improving the understanding of decentralized applications, consensus types, and the privacy inherited from default encryption in blockchain networks.
+Which emphasize that researchers should focus on improving the understanding of decentralized applications, consensus types, and the privacy inherited from application-level encryption built on top of blockchain networks.

-\subsection{Contribution of This Study}
+\subsection{Contribution of this Study}

 Our objective was to address the following research questions: \begin{enumerate} \item[RQ1]: To what extent are SSI principles compatible with the eIDAS 2.0 Architecture Reference Framework? \item[RQ2]: What technical or regulatory modifications could improve alignment with GDPR and ARF requirements while preserving SSI principles? \item[RQ3]: Which challenges arise specifically from misalignments between DLTs and existing regulations? \end{enumerate}